YSL-1997/OS_IMS/SiFive Freedom Unleashed SDK.md

 #### Other Roundabout Courses

 Below are the useless/needless things I did while setting up the environment.
-Skip this and directly go to here.

 Next, we need to install dependency - Monotone, but before that, we need to install Boost, as Monotone requires that Boost is installed.
 Detailed description could be found [here](https://wiki.gumstix.com/index.php/Bitbake_on_Ubuntu).